 Not a very good sign, I felt.
 But there was no way we could stop him.
 The phone calls had already begun coming from Bhopal.

 He is healthy, I reasoned with myself.
 Seeing the symptoms of loss of appetite, I asked him to eat fruits.
 Thankfully, the fruits were there at home!
 In addition to all this, I prepared Tulsi (Basil) leaves extract (boiling leaves in water till half) for him.
 I also made him sleep for good two hours.
 He felt much better.
 "Take care of yourself.
 Avoid roadside food.
 Drink buttermilk, if you can," I spoke out of motherly concern.

 Still Not Well

-After delivering the lecture as also meeting friends and teachers, our son returned home the next day in a happy mood.
-However now he had high fever coupled with a headache and bitter taste in the mouth.
+After delivering the lecture and also meeting friends and teachers, our son returned home the next day in a happy mood.
+However, now he had a high fever coupled with a headache and bitter taste in the mouth.
 Seeing his reluctance to see the doctor, I once again turned to my trusted home remedies.
-I also gave him Crocin tablet to bring down the temperature.
+I also gave him a Crocin tablet to bring down the temperature.
 He felt a lot better.
-None of us at home were keen on sending him to Ahmedabad that night- this included my physiotherapist daughter who had come from London for some official work.
+None of us at home were keen on sending him to Ahmedabad that night—this included my physiotherapist daughter, who had come from London for some official work.
 She insisted on a blood test.
 "It can be anything.
 Even viral has a way of coming back if you don't take rest," she said firmly.
-But that moment, all our son could think was college and his assignments.
+But at that moment, all our son could think about was college and his assignments.
 Normally, I don't succumb to pressure.
-But, that day I don't know why I did not act tough.
+But that day, I don't know why I did not act tough.
 I wish I had!
 He just needed a bit of convincing.
 The college would have always accepted his medical certificate, which they sure did later on.

 What Are Platelets ?